pretomksaha/Truck_tour_app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The projects is to Create a demo plateform for stakeholder Jeff a way to track tour fuel costs for the trucking fleet.
-The frontend is developed uisng React js and the backend is developed uisng Nest js.
+The project is to Create a demo platform for stakeholder Jeff as a way to track tour fuel costs for the trucking fleet.
+The frontend is developed using React js and the backend is developed using Nest js.

 ### Criteria: